Questions about Psychology

 What is a Psychologist?

-Since Dr. Stroup received her training in the United States, the American Psychological Association (APA) definition of a "Professional Psychologist" will be offered: "Psychologists have a doctoral degree in psychology from an organized, sequential program in a regionally accredited university or professional school."
-According to the APA, "it is the general pattern to refer to master's-level positions as counselors, specialists, clinicians, and so forth (rather than as "psychologists")."
+We will start our Psychology FAQ with the basic question.
+Since Dr. Stroup received her training in the United States, the American Psychological Association (APA) definition of a “Professional Psychologist” will be offered: “Psychologists have a doctoral degree in psychology from an organized, sequential program in a regionally accredited university or professional school.”
+According to the APA, “it is the general pattern to refer to master’s-level positions as counselors, specialists, clinicians, and so forth (rather than as “psychologists”).”

 What is a Clinical Psychologist?